Frequently Asked Questions.

 Q: How should I store my meat?

 A: A quarter share will yield approx. 135 pounds of meat and will fill 4 large grocery bags (about 5 cu ft.)
 If you don’t own one already, you should consider purchasing a small chest freezer which is very energy efficient and inexpensive.
-Your meat should last at least 1 year in your freezer without degrading in quality.
+Your meat should last at least 2 years in your chest freezer without degrading in quality.
 You will also find the additional space in your chest freezer to be very convenient.

 Q: Can I have more ground beef instead of steaks?
 I love steaks…can I maximize my steaks?

 A: Yes, you can!
 We encourage you to work closely with our butcher to figure out what types of cuts you prefer.
 We are here to help you too!
 We chose our butcher (who is licensed and bonded) because he is an expert at his trade and passionate about beef.
 Our butcher ensures that you get your meat from only your cow in all your cuts including your ground beef.

 Q: Is the meat dry aged?
 Is this included in the price?

 A: Yes, our butcher uses the more time intensive dry aging process!
 And yes, this is included in your butchering costs!
 Your beef will be dry aged for 12-15 days which is optimal.
 Some grocery stores “wet age” their beef because wet aging takes a few days instead of 2+ weeks which is needed for dry aging.
 Do not accept wet aging, because there is no substitute for the taste and tenderness of true dry aged beef.